ACCESS MANAGEMENT

-Effective management of access and meeting rights in Tixeo
+Effective management of access and rights in Tixeo meetings

 Only your guests can participate in the discussion